njko39/github-pages/_posts/2023-11-11-coolestprojects2023.md

 Delighted to announce CTSC as our venue for this year, we can show our projects along with all the cool science stuff!

-# How do I register?
+# How do I enter?

 Register here:
 [Coolest Projects 2023 South Africa Entry Form](https://forms.gle/EQquPXA5VeXujSpC7)